TonisOrmisson/chbspassgen/README.md

-This my first attempt at properly working with namespaces, interfaces and abstract classes in PHP, plus something close to "meta programming" (In my own words; I suck at it and between that and the abandoned intention of TDD implementing unit tests before the actual code (yeah, I know TDD saves time but I'm too lazy for that unless I am being paid by the hour, which is an interesting contradiction).
+This my first attempt at properly working with namespaces, interfaces and abstract classes in PHP, plus something close to "meta programming" (In my own words; I suck at it and between that and the abandoned intention of TDD implementing unit tests before the actual code (yeah, I know TDD saves time and increases quality, but I'm too lazy for that unless I am being paid by the hour, which is an interesting contradiction...).

-Anyway, somehow I ended up turning a perfectly fine 200 linesscript I had crafted with care into this monstruosity with phpdoc blocks that will make you want to poke your eyes out (I'll fix those blocks I promise...)
+Anyway, somehow I ended up turning a perfectly fine 200 linesscript I had crafted with care into this monstruosity with phpdoc blocks that will make you want to poke your eyes out (I'll fix those blocks, I promise...)

 ### How to use